 - Annual vehicle inspection

-All drivers in Kentucky are required to take the NSC Defensive Driving course.
-If you've previously completed the NSC Defensive Driver course, no need to take it again.
+After being approved to drive, all Kentucky Lyft drivers are required are required to take the NSC Defensive Driving course.
+If you've previously completed the NSC Defensive Driving course, no need to take it again.
 Simply upload your completion certificate to your Dashboard or Lyft Driver App.

 If you have not previously completed the course, follow the instructions below.
 The course must be completed on a desktop or laptop computer, and it takes 2 to 4 hours to complete.